facet_wrap#

 dir{‘h’, ‘v’}, default=’h’

-Direction: either ‘h’ for horizontal, or ‘v’ for vertical.
+Direction: either ‘h’ for horizontal or ‘v’ for vertical.

 labwidthint or list

 The maximum label length (in characters) before a line breaking is applied.
-If the original facet label already contains \n as a text separator, the line breaking is not applied.
+If the original facet label already contains \\n as a text separator, it splits at those points first, then wraps each part according to labwidth.

 Returns: